Piturnah/shovel-ssg/README.md

-# Dirt-Simple SSG
+# Shovel SSG

-Static site generation has never been so simple!
+Dirt-simple static site generation.
+Why bring a digger when all you need is a shovel?

 **NOTE:** This is unfinished software in the *very* early stages of development.
 It is not ready to be used for basically any purpose.